Checklist For Employment And Labor Lawyers

 IV.
 MEAL PERIODS (COMMISSION, PIECE RATE AND HOURLY EMPLOYEES)

-Employees are owed an hour of pay each day they are not provided an uninterrupted 30 minute meal period (for shifts of five hours or more).
+Employees are owed an hour of pay each day that they are not provided an uninterrupted 30-minute meal period (for shifts of five hours or more).
 The meal period is mandatory and cannot be waived.